(if the links don't work for you you probably need to disable your ad blocker for this site)

 A possible alternative is to go for solar power.
 Recently I've been experimenting with a solar charger and I'm pretty impressed with the results.
 The model I bought is the PortaPow Rainproof Solar USB Charger.
 This is a "UK" company (it's made in China like everything else).
 Earlier this summer I was on the Camino del Baztán while writing my latest guidebook and using my phone to make GPS traces of the route, which is pretty heavy on the battery, normally you'd only get 5 or 6 hours of use, but supplemented with this charger it was easily about to handle an 8 or 9 hour walking day while recording my exact location all the time.
 If I let it charge all day and plugged my phone into it in the evening it recharged to to 100%.
 It weighs about the same as a light paperback book and it's even rainproof.
 If there's no sun you can even charge its battery from the mains and use it as a spare battery for your phone.

 I reckon, if you're a light user of your mobile phone, you could walk the Camino with this hanging off your backpack, and never have to use a mains charger, even in winter.
+Unfortunately this model is no longer available and as yet I still haven't found a good replacement for it.
+If you know of one let me know!

 If you're travelling to the Camino using one of Europe's low-cost airlines then probably you're saving an extra few bob by taking your backpack as hand-luggage.
 You save a bit of money like this but the sole disadvantage is that you can't bring a knife with you.
 Now, a knife isn't essential on the Camino, but it's handy if you like to picnic occasionally.
 Cheese, chorizo, it just doesn't taste the same if you have to gnaw it with your teeth.
 I'm told caveman eating is the latest weight-loss fad from California, but to be perfectly honest, I couldn't give a shit.
 I like to cut my food into civilised sizes before I eat them.
 So, I always had the problem that you aren't allowed to carry a knife as hand-luggage for fear that you might trigger a chain of events which 14 or so years later would see religious fanatics on the brink of controlling large parts of the Muslim world.

 Well, I think I've found the solution to this problem (not the Muslim world one, I hasten to add), but the one of knives on planes.
 It's a plastic knife.
 While plastic knives aren't strictly speaking, by the letter of the law, allowed on planes, they are discreet enough to get through security if you pack them deep enough in your backpack and so that makes them de facto allowed.
 The one I like is this one Sea to Summit Delta Cutlery Set.
-I combines lightness, with practicality and the necessary discreetness.
+It combines lightness, with practicality and the necessary discreetness.
 It's a bit pricey for three pieces of moulded plastic but, oh, the styling is immaculate!
 It also comes with a handy clip that holds them together.

 I was hilariously ill-prepared for my first Camino adventure.
 It was the autumn of 2003.
 I had a backpack, which was the only one I owned and which had served me well on various holidays, but for the Camino it was completely unsuitable.
 It was more like a soft suitcase you could carry on your back.
 And, naturally, I‘d packed far too much stuff.
 And the wrong stuff.
 I had a couple of changes of clothes, jeans, cotton socks and T-shirts, rain-gear that wasn‘t really waterproof, and loads of other things you‘d normally bring on a holidays but which were just completely wrong for the Camino (jeans, a spare pair of shoes, an ambitious reading list).
 I only had a week, which was probably just as well.